DJ Thornton

 I completed my undergraduate degrees in Pure Math (with Honours) and Commerce.
 My 2019 honours thesis was on the theory of the giant component and information cascades in random graphs.

-I was the youngest lecturer for the faculty of Economics at UNSW in 2020 when I began lecturing at age 23.
-I have an extensive teaching record and have lectured 12 courses and tutored 18 courses since 2018, spanning economic theory, economic history, applied microeconomics, and econometrics.
+I have an extensive teaching record and was the youngest lecturer for the faculty of Economics at UNSW at age 23.
+Since 2018 I have lectured 14 courses and tutored 20 more, covering topics including economic theory, economic history, applied microeconomics, and econometrics.

 news